 An example of a community hydro

 Because Reading Hydro is a Community Benefit Society, it is run democratically by its members.

 Our members elect directors, all of them volunteers, who take legal responsibility for the society and make sure it meets its aims.
-Currently our directors are Sophie Paul, Anne Wheldon, Sally Waterman, Richard Moseley, David Whipple and Tony Cowling.
-We also have co-opted several members with specialist expertise as voluntary advisers to the Reading Hydro board – find out more about them here.
+Find out about our current directors here.